raspberrypilearning/teachers-classroom-guide/README.md

 ### Optional extras

-- [Pi Hubs](http://shop.pimoroni.com/products/pihub) can be used to power more than one Raspberry Pi and provides extra USB slots.
+- [USB Hubs](http://thepihut.com/products/7-port-usb-hub-for-the-raspberry-pi) can be used to power more than one Raspberry Pi and provides extra USB slots.
 - An SD card duplicator to copy SD card images to multiple cards.
 These are handy for making a class set.
 Unfortunately, they cost £500 or more.

 ## Monitor solutions